daarshnicsanjeev/linkedin_outreach_agent/README.md

 **What it does:**
 1. Opens LinkedIn notifications page
-2. Identifies engagement notifications (likes, comments, etc.)
+2. Uses **Gemini AI** to classify each notification as engagement or not
+3. Handles all reaction types: like, love, celebrate, insightful, curious, etc.
-3. Checks connection status for each engager
+4. Checks connection status for each engager
-4. Sends connection invites to non-connections
+5. Sends connection invites to non-connections
-5. Tracks history to prevent duplicates
+6. Tracks history to prevent duplicates

 > **First Run**: Chrome will open.
 Log in to LinkedIn manually.
 The session persists for future runs.